Azad77/backup_hashnode/cl2wc7bfd050su5nv7grndqua.md

 Verify that it is working by running the following command: `python` [`manage.py`](http://manage.py) `runserver`.

 Finally, open your browser and go to [**http://localhost:8000/polls/**](http://localhost:8000/polls/).

+In conclusion, this article provides a step-by-step guide on how to map views to URLs in Django.
+By following the instructions provided, you can create a functional web application using Django.
+The article also includes code snippets and commands to run to verify that everything is working correctly.

 If you find this content helpful, please consider [subscribing](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for future updates.